akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 145: Monday July 19, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Complete first revision of Twenty-One and refactor.
+Now beginning bonus features.

+**My Feelings**: MAN...
+Some days are harder than others and this one was brutal.
+Not because of the material but pain level and plain bad luck.
+Pushed through anyway and glad I did.
+It's important to me to get a good start early in the week.

+### Day 144: Sunday July 18, 2021

+**Pomodoros Completed**: < 1

+**Today's Progress**: Review Anki deck.

+**My Feelings**: Finished my goals and took a day off.

 ### Day 143: Saturday July 17, 2021

 **Pomodoros Completed**: 4